sebastianbirk/distributions-python-package/README.md

 pip install --upgrade .
 ```

+### Run and build unit tests

 To run the unit tests type

 ```
 python -m unittest test
 ```

-Take a look at the test.py file which is used for running unit tests if you want to create a new package.
+Take a look at the test.py file which contains some example unit tests if you want to create a new package.

 ### Uploading the package to PyPi